Stratadox/IdentityMap/README.md

 The first layer maps classes to the map of loaded objects for that class.
 The second layer maps from the identity to the actual object.

+Additionally, it contains a reverse map to quickly map an instance to its id.

 ## How to use this?